-Game of Thrones is like business, everyone is fighting to be the king of the market share in their industry.
+Game of Thrones is like a business, everyone is fighting to be the king of the market share in their industry.
 The war to own the throne is brutal; you either live or die, win or lose, be the master or be the slave to the masters fighting.
-Life does not favor you, whether you’re a good or bad person.
+Life does not favour you, whether you are a good or bad person.
 That’s the world of business.

 The key to winning is formed out of 4 major things:

 People: Value people.
 Treat them with respect.
-Be confident but do not let it grow into an “overgrown ego” that steps on people’s toes without regard or reason (like Joffrey).
+Be confident but do not let it grow into an overgrown ego that steps on people toes without regard or reason (like Joffrey).
 People can be an asset for success or a catalyst for destruction.
 Be careful and treat them right to earn their loyalty.

 As a startup, these 4 things are instrumental and form the core of your survival in any industry.